 Is a strike imminent?
+Definitely not.
 We are continuing to apprise you of this latest development.
-At Beat of Hawaii we remain wholly unconvinced, however, that these difficult negotiations and clamorous posturing will ultimately result in a strike.
+At Beat of Hawaii are more convinced than ever there will ultimately be no strike.
 We are continuing to make reservations and fly on Hawaiian Airlines ourselves.

 Whether to buy trip insurance is a completely personal decision.
 We’re choosing to do so more frequently now than in the past for multiple reasons.
-This fall for example, we risked missing a flight and a cruise when the possibility of a hurricane threatened service interruptions.
-Trip insurance would have added peace of mind and in the end cost no more than the airline change fees we subsequently incurred.
+Recently for example, we risked missing a flight and a cruise when the possibility of a hurricane threatened service interruptions.
+Trip insurance would have added peace of mind and in the end cost less than the airline change fees and other expenses we subsequently incurred.

-Note: we continue to update this page as changes warrant.
+Note: Beat of Hawaii will continue to update this page as changes warrant.